bboe/bryceboe.com/content/properly-handling-the-keyboard-interrupt-exception-sigint-within-a-python-c-module.md

 this as a tutorial.

-Let's start with a simple C program that computes the nth [Fibonacci][] number using naÃ¯ve recursion.
+Let's start with a simple C program that computes the nth [Fibonacci][] number using naïve recursion.
 This approach has an exponential running time and therefore is perfect for demonstrating the want to end the process.
 You'll notice in the code below that I have already added the SIGINT interrupt handler.
 This handler normally would be redundant as C